The morning after pill

-You can access the emergency contraceptive pill from Boots pharmacies after having a private chat with a pharmacist in store.* Or alternatively, you can access it with the Boots Online Doctor – The Morning After Pill Service.^ In some areas, it can also be available free of charge in pharmacies through a local NHS service.
+You can access the emergency contraceptive pill from Boots pharmacies after having a private chat with a pharmacist in store (subject to eligibility criteria and pharmacist availability.
+Charges apply).
+In some areas, it can also be available free of charge in pharmacies through a local NHS service.
 Ask in store if this applies to your area.
-You may be able to get the morning after pill free of charge if it’s prescribed to you by your GP or a family planning clinic.
+You may be able to get the morning after pill free of charge, if it is prescribed to you by your GP, or a family planning clinic.

 How does the morning after pill work?

 There are two types of emergency contraceptive pill which contain different active ingredients that prevent a pregnancy becoming established.

 Products containing the active ingredient levonorgestrel, which is a synthetic version of the hormone progesterone, include Levonelle One Step*, Boots Emergency Contraceptive* and generic levonorgestrel.
 Levonorgestrel is thought to work by stopping the release of an egg (ovulation) and preventing sperm from fertilising an egg that has already been released.
 It must be taken within 72 hours (three days) of unprotected sex to help prevent pregnancy.

 Ulipristal acetate is the active ingredient in ellaOne*.
 It stops progesterone from operating as usual and also functions by stopping or delaying the release of an egg.
 It should be taken within 120 hours (five days) of having unprotected sex to avoid pregnancy.

 It’s important to remember that the sooner you take the emergency contraceptive pill, the more effective it will be.